isomerpages/nlb-biblioasia/_jan-2010/In Touch with My Routes: Becoming a Tourist in Singapore.md

 #### **Representing Tourist**

 After a visit to the Singapore Visitors Centre, I was armed with things to do around Sıngapore.
 From the “topless” Hippo Bus tours which gave me an overview of the city, I ventured into the four ethnic quarters in the name of cultural tourism.
 I visited Chinatown, Little India, Kampong Glam and the colonial district; I took a bumboat ride along the Singapore River to marvel at the waterfall spouting out of the Merlion’s mouth.
 Since I was travelling alone and could not take photographs of myself and my experience on the boat, I sought postcards like any tourist would.
-I also consulted the National Library educational e-resource, *OnAsia*  <a href="http://www.onasia.com/nlb">http://www.onasia.com/nlb</a>) which consisted of “high-quality copyrighted images created by some of Asia's finest photojournalists and photographers”, featuring “photographic essays, stock photographs and conceptual images that represent a unique visual description of Asia, offering online access to a comprehensive collection of historical, political, social, and cultural images”.
+I also consulted the National Library educational e-resource, *OnAsia* which consisted of “high-quality copyrighted images created by some of Asia's finest photojournalists and photographers”, featuring “photographic essays, stock photographs and conceptual images that represent a unique visual description of Asia, offering online access to a comprehensive collection of historical, political, social, and cultural images”.
 By using two search criteria: “tourism” and “tourist”, I extracted and sought an analysis of visual imagery and descriptions which determined *place* in a tourist setting.

 <img src="/images/Vol%205%20Issue%204/TouristRoutes/Bumboat%20tourists.jpg" style="width:100%;">
  <div style="background-color: white;">Figure 2: A boat carrying tourists along the Singapore River near Clarke Quay, 2006. <i>© Erick Danzer/OnAsia.com</i></div>